alphagov/performanceplatform-documentation/glossary.rst

     A JavaScript library that provides an adapter over analytics software

   Transaction
     An exchange of information, money, permissions, goods etc that takes place between government and users (individuals, businesses and other organisations).
 Examples include an application for a passport, a renewal of a patent, an update to the Organ Donation Register.
+A transaction will usually result in a new (or amended) government record.

   Visualisation
     A set of Elements using the Measures and Dimensions from the Dataset